Boldydead/mod-incompatibility-fixer-tool-/README.md

 Ensure your code follows the project's coding standards and includes appropriate tests.

+License
+This project is licensed under the MIT License.
+See the LICENSE file for more details.

 Contact
 For any questions or suggestions, feel free to open an issue on GitHub or contact us directly at [jay5am@icloud.com].

-Thank you for using the AI Brain for Minecraft Mod Management!
+Thank you for using ModMaster AI!
 We hope this tool enhances your Minecraft modding experience.